Keith Veney: Professional career

 After college, Veney went on to play five years of professional basketball in France, Israel, Iceland, Poland and the Dominican Republic.

 In January 2000, Veney signed with Úrvalsdeild karla powerhouse Njarðvík.
-On January 15, he participated in the Icelandic All-Star game where he was named the game's MVP after making 12 three point shoots on his way to 43 points.
+On January 15, he participated in the Icelandic All-Star game where he was named the game's MVP after making 12 threes on his way to 43 points.
 In middle of February, Veney was released by Njarðvík after averaging 10.6 points and 4.1 assists in 7 games.

 After his playing career ended, he returned to the United States as a Nike NBA player representative before eventually starting his own company, Veney Management Group.
 Today, he also runs basketball clinics and camps for younger players all over the country.